AnnieCannons/ac-computer-basics/README.md

 # AnnieCannons Introduction to the Web

-Here you will find the information for our unit on introducing the Web.
+Here you will find the information for our unit on digital literacy, personal finance, computer hardware, operating systems, and introducing the Web.
 Enjoy!

 How to use this repo: